 - Given the significant delays to get to trial, bail is a critical step in the criminal justice process.
 Also having the least onerous conditions of bail is important so that your freedom enables you to continue to work or go to school and support your family.
 If you are denied bail, this may affect your ability to access resources to make full answer and defence to your charges.

-- Upon being charged and arrested the police have the authority to release you on the spot or from the police station.
+- Upon being charged and arrested, the police have the authority to release you immediately or from the police station.
 This will often occur when you do not have a significant criminal record and/or where the circumstances of the charges are relatively minor.
 However, should the police decide you should be kept in custody or seek onerous conditions of your release, the police will bring you before the Justice of the Peace.
 Generally, this must be done within 24 hours of your arrest.

 Why you may not want to speak to bail at this first instance

-- If your initial JP bail is adjourned, your bail will be addressed in Provincial Court on a date that is convenient to you and when you have had an opportunity to get all the necessary information to give to the Court.
+If your initial Justice of the Peace bail is adjourned, your bail will be addressed in Provincial Court on a date that is convenient to you and when you have had an opportunity to get all the necessary information to give to the Court.
 This way you can be fully prepared to address the bail consideration and propose an adequate release plan to the Court.

 In normal cases, the Crown has the onus to justify your release.
-This means that the Crown has to present evidence to the Court and must satisfy the Court that your detention is justified.
-If they fail to do so, then you must be ordered released.
-Similarly the Crown bears the onus to justify any condition that is to be part of your release order.
+This means that the Crown has to present evidence and must satisfy the Court that your detention is justified.
+If they fail to do so, then you must be released.
+Similarly, the Crown bears the onus to justify any condition that is to be part of your release order.